marcoberlot1/marcoberlot1.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am an engineer with degrees from Europe, Asia, and the US, and have been a part of the founding teams of several startups.
+I am an engineer with degrees from Europe, Asia, and the US.

-My technical expertise lies in cloud computing and distributed systems, and I am passionate about leveraging the latest technologies to build reliable and scalable systems.
-I'm also interested in connecting tech principles to human systems like markets, education & government.
+I was in the founding team of Campuswire, a company that recently [raised $29 Million ](https://www.bloomberg.com/press-releases/2023-05-01/education-startup-campus-edu-opens-enrollment-with-29-million-in-funding) in funding from investors such as **Discord** founder Jason Citron and
+**OpenAI** founder Sam Altman`;

+I then moved to Turbonomic, a company that applies microeconomic principles to optimize applications in hybrid and multicloud encironments.
+There, I quickly became the tech lead of the platform team and moved to IBM through [Turbonomic's acquisition](https://newsroom.ibm.com/2021-06-17-IBM-Closes-Acquisition-of-Turbonomic-to-Deliver-Comprehensive-AIOps-Capabilities-for-Hybrid-Cloud) and worked in the **IBM Cloud and Cognitive Software Deparment**.

+I'm currently a Founding Engineer at a stealth mode startup that is building a product that lies at the intersection of the financial world and music.